Peru with Kids is Even Better When Auntie Comes to Machu Picchu Too

-This year, as we planned a family vacation, she said, “I’d love to see Machu Picchu.”
+This year, as we were planning a family vacation to Peru, she said, “I’d love to see Machu Picchu.”

 It wasn’t until I was an adult that I fully appreciated the spirit of adventure in [Auntie’s] travels.

 However, with a little planning and a spirit of adventure, Peru with kids and Machu Picchu are completely doable with a 10-year-old and an (active) 80-year-old.
-We went in July, which is South America’s winter, but it was mild and beautiful.
-Below are the key tips that made this multi-generational trip a success for our family.
+We decided to visit Peru in July, which is South America’s winter, but it was mild and beautiful.
+Below are the key tips that made this multi-generational trip to Peru a success for our family.

 1. Use a Travel Agency.

-Our agent shouldered a lot of the mental load of planning: logistics, meals, transportation, in-country flights… all the details that can make a vacation feel like work.
+Our travel agent shouldered a lot of the mental load of planning a multi-generational trip to Peru: logistics, meals, transportation, in-country flights… all the details that can make a vacation feel like work.
 Customizing our itinerary was key, as a standard group tour wasn’t going to fit our needs.

 I found our travel agency online, but be aware that various travel agencies work together in Peru, and most of our travel was ultimately arranged through Condor Travel.
-They were a pleasure to work with.
+They were a pleasure to work with and were well versed in how to plan a trip to Peru with kids.
 We had private transport and tour guides and someone to call with any questions or changes.
 Money well spent!

 2. Mix in luxury accommodations.